Now you've been diagnosed with MS, what happens next?

 What happens after diagnosis depends on a number of factors:

-- What's going on with your MS. Is it active at the moment or quiet?
+- How active your MS is at the moment.
 Are there any symptoms that are troublesome and could be treated?

 - What you'd like to happen.
 There will probably be choices that you can make.